 Test Your Connection

 It’s always better to test your trailer lights before you hit the road.
-Also, make sure that the lights work in sync with your vehicle’s lights.
+Also, ensure that the lights sync with your vehicle’s lights.

 Pro tip: Most electrical issues arise from problematic ground connections.
 It may result in lighting issues even when your voltmeter displays the available charge.
 For best results, use the manufacturer-provided factory ground connection.
 Else, connect the ground wire to the chassis using a bolt.

-In the next section, we will tell you where you can get a custom trailer wiring harness.
+The next section will tell you where you can get a custom trailer wiring harness.

 Chapter 7: Where to Buy Custom Trailer Wiring Harness?